Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 Some are lying and say, yes, I'll be the first to do it.

-You know, I got my own doctor running around, and I I I I I don't think anybody can get the health care I get.
+You know, I got my own doctor running around, and I don't think anybody can get the health care I get.

-Well, nobody's gonna get the kind of health care members of Congress get.
+Well, nobody's going to get the kind of health care members of Congress get.

-Timothy Johnson, who is the medical doctor director at ABC News had this report on Good Morning America today, accompanied by a full uh text report of it on their website.
+Timothy Johnson, who is the medical doctor director at ABC News, had this report on Good Morning America today, accompanied by a full text report of it on their website.

 And I think people are misunderstanding this.

-The the ABC headline special health care for Congress, lawmakers health care perks, little known office on Capitol Hill provides quality care for low price.
+The ABC headline, Special Health Care for Congress, lawmakers health care perks, little-known office on Capitol Hill provides quality care for low price.

-And a lot of people are saying, ah, this is this is ABC blowing the whistle on Congress.
+And a lot of people are saying, ah, this is ABC blowing the whistle on Congress.

 It is no such thing.

-It is Tim Johnson who loves the concept of government period, loves the concept of government run health care.
+It is Tim Johnson who loves the concept of government, period, loves the concept of govern-run health care.

 This is the kind of health care that awaits us all.

-At a little known and rarely discussed clinic called the office of the attending physician.
+Right in the U.S. Capitol at a little-known and rarely discussed clinic called the Office of the Attending Physician.

 If a particular specialist is needed, one will be brought to the Capitol, all of this for no additional charge.